 Ok, now he can stay.

-He has a cheeky friendly face with wide-spaced blue eyes.
+He has a cheeky friendly face with wide-spaced bluish brown eyes.
 He has skulls and writing all over his body and he shows me his ID card and parole card to show me his is not fibbing.
 He was sentenced for 26 years, served the first three and a half in Super Max solitary, served 18 altogether, and was then paroled for good behavior.
 Then he tested positive for marijuana (a family member apparently shopped him) and to his horror was thrown back inside for 3 years for violating his parole.
 Now he has been out for 2 years and his parole ended last week, hence the road trip.
 He is 44 years old and his name is Loren Jay Shaw (“like George Bernard, I think we’re related, I’m Irish by the way.”)

 Some of the details of his story don’t add up if you pay too much attention – e.g. all four of his grandparents were Irish, but he also never knew his father.
 He was the child of violent rape and his father apparently died during a 20-year prison sentence for the crime that inadvertently brought Loren Jay forth.
 But overall what he said rang many notes of truth so I’m not too bothered about the veracity of every detail.